Woodlawn station (IRT Jerome Avenue Line)

-The Woodlawn station (sometimes called Woodlawn–Jerome Avenue station) is the northern terminal of the New York City Subway's IRT Jerome Avenue Line.
+Woodlawn station (sometimes called Woodlawn–Jerome Avenue station) is the northern terminal of the New York City Subway's IRT Jerome Avenue Line.
 The station is located at the intersection of Bainbridge and Jerome Avenues, outside Woodlawn Cemetery.
 Despite the station name, this intersection is in the Norwood neighborhood of the Bronx, and not in Woodlawn.
 It is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1918.

 Its opening helped spur the development of the area that had begun with the opening of nearby Woodlawn Cemetery.
 Following renovations in 2005, it was listed on the National Register of Historic Places for its use of ornamental concrete.
 A public art display of stained glass called Children at Play was also installed.